mozilla/meao/_posts/2018-01-08-kuma-report.md

 We have many more interactive examples ready to publish, including [many JavaScript examples](https://github.com/mdn/interactive-examples/tree/master/live-examples/js-examples) by [Mark Boas](https://github.com/maboa).
 We'll roll these and more out to MDN.
+We'll also start on HTML interactive examples, and we're planning to ship them in February.
 Follow [mdn/interactive-examples](https://github.com/mdn/interactive-examples) to see the progress and learn how to help.